I know you know that online reviews are important for your business, but do you know how much they're really worth?

 Increasing your overall Yelp rating by one star can lead to a 5-9 percent boost in revenue.
 And 98 percent of Yelpers have made a purchase from a business they found on Yelp, so make sure you’ve claimed your Yelp business page.

+Ratings for online businesses are a great way to improve sales.
 Putting reviews on product pages is the way to go.
 Not only has it been proven to increase review volume by 324 percent, but it can also increase product coverage as well as website traffic and conversions.

-In fact, more reviews means more conversions:
+In fact, more reviews will give you more conversions:

 - Just one review can boost conversions by 10 percent